butttcoin/AirdropLotto/readme.md

 This airdrop will end as soon as we feel that our community requirements are met, and that we have enough people on a Telegram group.

 ## I am already on a Telegram, can I still apply for an airdrop ?
 Yes, if and only if, you hold 100 0xBUTTs or less on your account.
+You will also have to re-tweet.

 ## What is a lottery and how does it work ?
 To make things more interesting, the minimum amount of the tokens that will be sent is 100.
 The maximum is 500.
 A source-code will be released, and this page updated with a link.